For the users of the Meridian Multimedia Platform

 The added tasks are stored in profile information and the User can access them by logging in from any device.

-The added questions and tasks can be modified by the teacher.
+The questions and tasks added by the teacher can be modified by them.

 To do this, first click the icon 1 and then 2.

-This will open the editor 3 that allows you to change the content of the task (its appearance and operation is analogous to that described in the section „Adding your own questions to the Commands module”).
+This will open an editor 3 which allows you to change the content of the task (its appearance and operation is analogous to that described in the section „Adding your own questions to the Instructions module”).

 To confirm the changes, click the Save button 4.

-The added questions and tasks may be deleted by the teacher.
+The questions and tasks added by the teacher may be deleted by them.

 To do this, first click the icon 1 and then 2.